use-adapt/adapt/README.md

 from the root of the project.
 It will create a production build for you and push it.

+## Troubleshooting

+You may get an error that suggests you may need the latest npm and node.js.
+To update yours:

+`npm install npm@latest -g`

 [adapt_website]: https://use-adapt.github.io/
 [website_repo]: https://github.com/use-adapt/use-adapt.github.io/